 The Future of the CISO

 Being in the cybersecurity field requires anyone to adapt to a changing and evolving landscape.
 New threats are introduced every day, and many of them target businesses.
 CISOs deal with new threats, but the CISO of the future must also understand how to protect the newest technologies.
-Artificial intelligence (AI), Metaverse, social media, quantum computing, and many other future technologies.
+Artificial intelligence (AI), the metaverse, social media, quantum computing, and many other future technologies.

 Most standards suggest that the best cybersecurity environments use a zero-trust strategy.
 A CISO must know zero-trust standards and know how to implement them in any environment.
 Adopting a new strategy might be difficult for an organization with older technology, therefore the CISO must be able to lead the organization into a new framework with as little downtime as possible.